microsoft/azureml-ops-accelerator/1-DesignforMLOps/3-InfrastructureDesign/1-TechnologySelectionGuides/2-EdgeDeployment.md

 # Edge Deployment Technology Selection Criteria

 1. Use Case – Why Edge?:
     * Custom model deployments v.
-End to end solution, e.g.: Instore security – Verkada etc.
+End to end solution, e.g.: Instore security, OH&S Systems etc.
     * Faster inferencing – closer to source?
     * Data residency?
     * Model should be able to run if connection to Azure is lost?